 However, as already explained before, due to the flammability of R1234yf, investigations focus on other technical solutions.
 This includes active fire-extinguishing devices (e.g. with argon), but also enhancements of CO2 systems.

-For detailed information on properties and the application, "Low GWP" HFOs and HFO/HFC blends as alternatives to HFCs.
+For detailed information on "Low GWP" HFOs and blends: "Low GWP" HFOs and HFO/HFC blends as alternatives to HFCs.